Leaving the University is an important decision - you should be aware of all the options available.

 If you stop attending lectures or seminars and do not respond to emails, your Department’s Board of Studies may recommend Student Services withdraw your University registration.
 In addition, if you are on Leave of Absence and do not inform the University that you intend to return, you will be assumed to have withdrawn.

-You would then have the usual right of appeal against the Student Services action.
+You would then have the usual right of appeal against this action.
 If you respond and wish to continue your programme, the Board of Studies will be informed and asked to consider your request.

 Termination of studies

 If you are academically or professionally unsatisfactory, the Board of Studies can recommend your programme end early.
-You have the usual right of appeal against the Special Cases Committee action.
+You have the usual right of appeal against the PGR Special Cases action.